TelemodemTI/dagserver/README.md

 ## Installation

-Once this war is compiled, it can be run on the latest version of TOMCAT 9.
+Once this war file is compiled, it can be run on the latest version of TOMCAT 9.
-Docker image is provided [Docker-Hub](https://hub.docker.com/r/maximolira/dagserver) DockerFile used is provided here in repository for custom Docker deployment support.
+A Docker image is provided [Docker-Hub](https://hub.docker.com/r/maximolira/dagserver).
+A DockerFile used here is provided in this repository for compatibility with your custom Docker implementation.

 ## Basic configuration